quinncomendant/restickler/README.md

 4. Initialize the backup destination, e.g., if using GCP Storage: `source ~/.config/restickler/env && restic -r gs:YOUR_BUCKET_NAME:/ init`
 5. Test your configuration with a dry-run: `restickler -vn $HOME`
 6. Back up your home directory: `restickler -v $HOME`
-7. Automatically back up hourly by adding this to `crontab -e`:
+7. Automatically back up hourly by adding this to `crontab -e` (all features enabled for macOS):

     ```cron
     PATH=/Users/YOUR_USERNAME/bin:/opt/homebrew/bin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin
     * * * * * restickler -vvABHI -d 75\% -u 75\% -b 1 $HOME >/dev/null
     ```

-(For restic to have permission to access your files you may need to give `cron` [Full Disk Access](https://send.strangecode.com/f/screen-shot-2022-04-10-at-13-25-23.png) in *System Preferences → Security & Privacy → Privacy → Full Disk Access → (click + and select `/usr/sbin/cron`)*)
+(For restic to have permission to access your files on macOS you may need to give `cron` [Full Disk Access](https://send.strangecode.com/f/screen-shot-2022-04-10-at-13-25-23.png) in *System Preferences → Security & Privacy → Privacy → Full Disk Access → (click + and select `/usr/sbin/cron`)*)

 ## Update